sergueyarellano/tddpractice/docs/b.part4.md

   return value => fn(value)
 }
 ```
-and the signature is
+and the signature is:

 `pipe :: fn -> number -> number`

-Higher order functions, fancy stuff? maybe, but very powerful.
+Higher order functions, fancy stuff?
+Maybe, but very powerful.

-it reads:
+It reads:

 > `pipe takes a function and returns another function that takes a number and returns a number`

-But the real pipe does not have that signature! imagine that we could only use pipe passing only one function.
+But the real pipe does not have that signature!
+Imagine that we could only use pipe passing only one function.
 What a waste!

 tools.test.js
 ```js